-In this example, a sample of fresh cement paste was measured with an IR-CPMG 2D sequence.
+In this example a sample of fresh cement paste was measured with an IR-CPMG 2D sequence.
 The number of the inversion points is 48, computed in geometric scale with a common ratio of 1.1896 in the range between 0.8 ms to 2800 ms. During the detection period, the TE was of 108 μ s and the number of echoes was 1000.
 The repetition time was 3 s and number of scans 4.
-Here follows the list of the output files computed by Upen2Dtool.
+In Figure 4 the plots computed by Upen2DTool.